iBrokeTheCode/restaurant-system/README.md

 - [ ] Unique Daily Menu Items (no repetitive items with same name) ~Seems ok
 - [ ] Check to add "is_available" in DailyMenuItem (Dynamic to stock)
 - [ ] Orders
-- Don't select order items from other dates, Validate Stock (don't add more the stock), display orders for the day
+  - Don't select order items from other dates
+  - Validate Stock (don't add more the stock)
+  - Display orders for the day
+  - Display daily menu items
-- [ ] Sales
+- [x] Sales

 - Write custom queries using:
   - `annotate()`, `aggregate()`, `F`, `Q`, `Case`, `When`